rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 *   Ubuntu 16.04 (64-bit)
 *   Red Hat Enterprise Linux 7.5 (64-bit)
 *   RancherOS 1.4 (64-bit)

+If you are using RancherOS, make sure you switch the Docker engine to a supported version using:<br>
+`sudo ros engine switch docker-17.03.2-ce`

 {{% /tab %}}
 {{% tab "Hardware" %}}
 Hardware requirements scale based on the size of your Rancher deployment.
 Provision each individual node according to the requirements.